Change Management Course

 One of the reasons that change is so difficult is because all of us are pattern-making machines.

 Any change will create uncertainty and a desire to stick with what we know.

 An opportunity to review the changes that are happening in your organisation.

 How do they leave you feeling?

 We use the change transition curve to identify the stages people go through when an unexpected change happens to them.

 - Where are you on the change transition curve?

 - Where are your colleagues?

-- Does this give you a new view of things?
+- Does this give you fresh insight?

-An exercise that looks at techniques for change management for others and assists in neutralising pockets of negativity
+An exercise that looks at techniques for change management for others and assists in neutralising pockets of negativity.

 Resistance to Change